 Long term objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Resources harvested within ecologically sustainable limits.
 Optimum utilisation and equitable distribution of the resources for the benefit of the community.
 Implementation of Management Plan under the Fisheries Management Act 2007 Implementation of Snapper management arrangements in the South East.
 Support research projects related to Snapper Support development of replacement management plan Support implementation of Management Plans.
 Support implementation of Snapper management.
 Support implementation of revised catch limits in the Charter Boat Fishery.
 Support refinement of Rock Lobster management arrangements.
-Produce a comprehensive report in 2019 and 2022.
-Produce data summary reports in other years.
 Discretionary research project - fishery independent index of abundance for Snapper.
 Support MSF stock assessment reports.
 Lead FRDC post release survival research program Provide ongoing support for licensing, tag and transfer queries.
 Support evaluation and refinement of Rock Lobster management arrangements.
 Impacts on the ecosystem are minimised.
 Education and awareness programs of catch and release fishing.
 Provide support research related to Snapper Annual TEPS logbook report (all fisheries).
 Cost-effective, efficient and participative management of the fishery.
 Effective engagement with industry in accordance with agreed co-management arrangements.
 Industry liaison, attendance of meetings and provision of advice, as required.
 Continue to implement regulatory reform to reduce red tape for the Charter industry Implement compliance plan, informed by risk assessment.
 Industry liaison, attendance of meetings and provision of advice, as required.
 Provide ongoing support for licensing and transfer queries.